-It is a myth that filing for Chapter 7 bankruptcy requires individuals to sell most of their property to pay their creditors back.Exemption laws allow filers of Chapter 7 “liquidation bankruptcy” to safeguard most, if not all, of their property that isn’t unusually valuable from the risk that it will be sold to repay creditors.
-If you file for bankruptcy, your exempt property will remain yours and can’t be touched by your trustee or the bankruptcy court generally.
-As a result, it’s important to apply as many exemptions as you can to your assets so that they can remain in your possession.
+It's a myth that filing for Chapter 7 bankruptcy requires individuals to sell most of their property to pay their creditors back.Exemption laws allow Chapter 7 filers to protect most, if not all, of their property.
+If you file for bankruptcy, your exempt property will remain yours.
+The trustee can't touch it.
+That's why it’s important to apply as many exemptions as you can to your assets.
 Depending on the kind of property you own, you may benefit from claiming Connecticut exemptions or federal exemptions.

-Connecticut is one of 17 states that allows most residents to choose between its unique exemptions andfederal exemptions.
-As you can’t “cherry pick” exemptions from both structures, it’s a good idea to compare how much property you can safeguard under both schemes.
-That way, you’ll be able to make an informed choice about whether to take advantage of Connecticut law or federal law when it comes to exemptions.
-Unless you’ve lived in Connecticut forless than 2 years, you can pick whichever structure is most financially advantageous for your unique situation.
-Detailed information concerning both options can be found below.
+Connecticut is one of 17 states that allows most residents to choose between the state's exemptions andfederal exemptions.
+You can't cherry-pick exemptions from both sets of exemptions, so it’s a good idea to compare how much property you can protect under each.
+That way, you’ll be able to make an informed choice about which to use.
+Unless you’ve lived in Connecticut forless than 2 years, you can pick whichever set of exemptions works best for you.

 Connecticut Bankruptcy Exemptions

 When you’re reviewing the Connecticut exemptions outlined below, keep in mind that if you’re filing for bankruptcy jointly with your spouse, you can claim double the amount of the exemption values listed (unless otherwise noted) as long as the property you’re seeking to exempt is co-owned.
 If only one spouse owns the property, you’ll only be able to claim the single filer exemption value listed.